ChenNie99/mtlRL-xmg/README.md

 # Usage

-The current version can execute on combinational `.aig` and `.blif` benchmarks.
+The current version can execute on combinational `.v` benchmarks.
 To run the REINFORCE algorithm, please first edit the `python/rl/testReinforce.py` for the benchmark circuit.
-And execute `python3 testReinforce.py`
+And preprocess the target verilog file:

+yosys -p "read_verilog name.v; synth -auto-top; clean; write_verilog name_syn.v"
+./converter -v name_syn.v
+./mig name_syn_out.v 1 ""

+And execute `python3 testReinforce.py -i <path of file> -n <custom name> -p <num of process>` Or use the verilog_to_xmg.sh to automately optimize a raw verilog file: such as: input file: epfl_max
+processes: 4

 --------

-# Contact

-Keren Zhu, UT Austin (keren.zhu AT utexas.edu)
 # mtlRL-xmg